Video: August 2026 Economic and Market Outlook

 What investment services and advice can you provide me?

-Cerity Partners offers the following services to high net worth and retail investors: Investment Advisory, Wealth Planning, Financial and Tax Planning, and Executive Financial Counseling.
-We customize all services to our clients’ individual needs by determining your specific goals, objectives, risk tolerance, time horizon, investment restrictions and other factors that affect the financial advice you receive.
-We have developed investment risk profiles used in our investment advisory, wealth planning, and retirement and financial planning services to help you understand the potential risks and rewards associated with your investments and provide our advisors with a guide to managing your investments.
-We continuously monitor investment accounts to ensure compliance with your stated goals and objectives.
+Cerity Partners offers through it and its affiliates the following services to high net worth and retail investors: Investment Management, Financial Planning, Retirement Plan Services and Tax Planning.
+We customize our services to our clients’ individual needs by determining your specific goals, objectives, risk tolerance, time horizon, investment restrictions and other factors that shape the financial advice you receive.
+We develop investment risk profiles used in our investment advisory, wealth planning, and retirement and financial planning services to help you understand the potential risks and rewards associated with your investments and to provide our advisors with a guide to managing your investments.
+Cerity Partners regularly monitors investment accounts for, among other things, allocations of investments that are outside of our clients’ stated goals and objectives.

 Cerity Partners typically receives discretionary authority from the client to select third-party investment managers and/or select the identity and amount of securities to be bought or sold during an advisory relationship.
 We only exercise our investment discretion consistent with the stated investment risk profile for the particular client account.
 Cerity Partners also offers non-discretionary services where we seek prior authorization from the client prior to implementing our recommendations.